Overview

 We have extensive knowledge and experience in the medical and aesthetics industries, but we know that above all, the results matter!
 All of our treatments are vigorously tested in-house before we offer them to our clients to ensure they are safe, effective and will give you, our wonderful clients, the results you want.
 Your happiness, well-being and satisfaction are at the very core of everything we do here at Elite Aesthetics, and as a result we will never over-treat or carry out a procedure that Dr. Shirin, deems inappropriate or unsafe.
 Ethical treatment guides our practice, and we aim to become an industry leader in this respect.
 This means you can always feel confident that you are in safe hands when you choose Elite Aesthetics.

 Our practice is led by our founder, Dr. Shirin Lakhani, who is an advocate for greater regulation in the aesthetics industry.
 Dr. Shirin and Elite Aesthetics believe greater regulation is vital to the development of aesthetics industry as a whole, and as such, our clinic’s philosophy is based on providing doctor-led care to the highest, medically approved standards.
 We adhere to stringent ethical and medical principles ensuring all the procedures we offer are safe and effective.
-Dr. Shirin is also fully registered with the GMC (reference number 4634863), and Elite Aesthetics is Save Face accredited, an endorsement recognised by the UK Government, The Department of Health, NHS England and the CQC (Care Quality Commission).
+Dr. Shirin is also fully registered with the GMC (reference number 4634863), and Elite Aesthetics is CQC (Care Quality Commission) Registered, an endorsement recognised by the UK Government, The Department of Health and NHS England.

 Elite Aesthetics has been awarded Thread Lift Certification by MINT Threads.